theotor83/utf-rewritten/README.md

+# WARNING:
+This project was made when I was a beginner in web development.
+In retrospect, I was very inexperienced for the task and the code is very messy.
+Please keep in mind that this was made by a complete beginner, and that I would not write code like this today.
+If you are here to review my code, I would advise you to look at my more recent projects instead (i.e., DisCloud as the time of writing), as they reflect my current skills better. <br>
+This project is still dear to me, and I might make a new branch in the future with improved code quality, if I find the time and motivation.

 # UTF-Rewritten

 > A modern Django-based revival of the Undertale France forum, preserving its original content and classic look forever.